THE BIBLE ANSWERS JEHOVAH’S WITNESS BELIEFS AND PRACTICES

 .:HOW CAN I FORGIVE MY JEHOVAH’S WITNESS FATHER WHO ABUSED ME AND THE ELDERS WHO DID NOTHING ABOUT IT?

 “I am emailing you because I have been very angry at the elders from the Jehovah’s Witness congregation I attended when I was growing up.
-My father was mentally sick and beat and molested us.
+My father was mentally sick, and beat and molested us.
 The elders in the Kingdom Hall did nothing.
-At 14 years old, I confronted one of the leading elders and asked him why he didn’t do anything about my dad’s abusive behavior.
+At fourteen years old, I confronted one of the leading elders and asked him why he didn’t do anything about my dad’s abusive behavior.
 He said: ‘What should I have done about it?’
 It’s the same old thing: ‘Let Jehovah take care of it’ which basically means to ignore his behavior and pretend like it didn’t happen.
-I am now 32 years old and have a hard time not emotionally exploding when the Jehovah’s Witnesses come to my door.
+I am now thirty-two years old, and have a hard time not emotionally exploding when the Jehovah’s Witnesses come to my door.
 I tell them what happened in my family to let them know that something was horrible in their congregation and justice wasn’t served.
-I know that I need to ‘forgive’ as I am now a born again believer in Jesus Christ, but I can’t help but become angry that they call me an ‘apostate.’
+I know that I need to ‘forgive’ as I am now a born-again believer in Jesus Christ, but I can’t help but become angry that they call me an ‘apostate.’
 I have even had to threaten to call the police to get one elder to leave my doorstep after I told him my past and why I left.
 I am angry at the whole organization.
 They are sick!
 Anyway, that is what I am dealing with now.”Read more

 .: DID JESUS RESURRECT FROM THE DEAD IN AN INVISIBLE SPIRIT-BODY? - Insight into the Watchtower View of Resurrection

 THE JEHOVAH'S WITNESS VIEW OF THE RESURRECTION